-FundED provides information related to the most common elements of state funding formulas through national maps and state pages, organized by the general categories below.
+Funded displays information related to the most common elements of state funding formulas on national maps and state pages, organized by the general categories below.
 Explore the tool using the navigation bar above to see at-a-glance national maps, detailed state comparisons, and downloadable reports.

 The Basics of Funding

 There are three general types of state funding formulas: those that appropriate funds based on the characteristics of students; those that fund based on a calculation of resources needed by schools; and those that fund schools based on the programs that they run.
-Additionally, in almost all cases, the state anticipates a cost-sharing arrangement with local municipalities, under which the state’s contribution to local school districts is determined.
-In the sections in this category, explore each state’s funding formula overview, its base amount, and the cost-sharing calculations for each state.
+In student-based formulas, there is a base amount, which represents the assumed cost of educating a student with no special needs or disadvantages.
+Any formula type may include additional funding for certain categories of students.
+In the sections in this category, explore each state’s funding formula overview and learn its base amount, if applicable.

 Many state formulas take into consideration the costs necessary to educate children with additional needs.
-Most commonly, English language-learners, students with disabilities, and students from low-income families are funded at levels above the base.
+Most commonly, English-language learners, students with disabilities, and students from low-income families are funded at levels above the base.
+Districts may also receive funding based on the concentration of low-income students they serve.
 Some states also provide additional resources for students in certain grade levels, or those in certain programs, like gifted education and career and technical education.
-Explore how states consider student characteristics when making funding decisions in the sections in this category.
+States may also provide additional resources to school districts serving a small number of students and/or those that are considered rural or remote.
+Explore how state formulas consider student and community characteristics in the sections in this category.